-BLACK PLAGUE Brewing represents the misfits, renegades, underdogs, rebels, rule-breakers, nonconformists, hustlers, D-I-Yers, and all those who strive to be better, to standout from the crowd, and follow their true passion.
+BLACK PLAGUE Brewing represents the misfits, renegades, underdogs, rebels, rule-breakers, nonconformists, hustlers, D-I-Yers, and all those who strive to be better, stand out from the crowd, and follow their true passion.
 Our mission is to provide deliciously fresh hand-crafted beer, to empower others by encouraging positive social goodwill, promoting collaboration, and inspiring creative self-expression.

 Jordan Hoffart is a professional skateboarder who has played a major role in the skateboard industry for over 10 years.
 He has competed and won televised championships all over the world, working with major media networks such as Fox Sports 1 & NBC Sports.
 He has developed many contacts in sourcing, manufacturing, sales and distribution which has given him the opportunity to bring so many people together to build BLACK PLAGUE.
 He also aids in brand management, marketing and promotions with several of his major sponsors; including Stereo Skateboards, Bones wheels & Surplus Distribution.
 Jordan never hesitates to help a friend in need.
 His sense of community with everyone he encounters, loyalty to his friends and family, and tenacity to see things through represent BLACK PLAGUE’s core values.